 - Auto Load balancing – The system searches for the WAN port with the lowest usage and automatically distributes load accordingly.
 This load balancing mode automatically manages flow distribution and bandwidth overlap.
 By virtue this also provides automatic failover if the one the connections fails.

 - Automatic Failover – Users can choose a WAN port as the primary connection, while making the other port a backup connection.
 The XBR-4500 will automatically switch to the backup connection when the primary connection has an interruption in service.
 This mode would typically be used when the backup connection should not be used in normal service (for example, there are tariff charges associated with uses—such as ISDN/X.25).

 - IP Group – This mode allows for the control of bandwidth provided to groups of client devices.
 When using this mode, specific IP address ranges are placed in groups and assigned to a particular port.
 The source address, destination address, and destination port are all specified.
 All data packets included in the defined range are then processed by the selected WAN interface.
 All data packets that are not included in the defined range are forwarded to the other WAN interface.

 - Two routers can establish a WAN connection over a VPN tunnel, by making one a VPN server and the other its client.

-For those who unable to obtain static IP’s from their ISP or just don’t feel like paying $15/month for the privilege, here are a plethora of services out there that will track changes in your routers DHCP assigned address.
-In order for these to function, something on the local network needs to monitor the local WAN address and notify the DDNS service provider on change.
+For those who are unable to obtain static IP’s from their ISP or just don’t feel like paying $15/month for the privilege, there are a plethora of services out there that will track changes in your router’s public IP address.
+In order for these to function, something on the local network needs to monitor the local WAN address and notify the Dynamic DNS service provider of the change.
 I chose DynDNS.org for my test and it worked like a charm.